What does freedom of information mean?

 While access to information around the world is not ubiquitous, the trend towards increased openness and transparency is moving in the right direction.

 Sweden is regarded as having the oldest Freedom of Information legislation in the world, with its Freedom of Press (Act) passed in 1766.
 The act put an end to censorship and created the right of public entitlement to official records of Swedish public bodies

 Since these humble beginnings access to information globally has come leaps and bounds, particularly in the last 15 years.
 Whereas in 1990 a mere 13 countries had (Right to Information) legislation, today that figure is 118 countries covering nearly 90% of the world’s population.
 These changes are not only reflected in the law but mirrors a shift in mindset to a more open and transparent form of democracy.
 Enabled by the legal entitlement of access to information, citizens have been empowered to realise their rights and ensure that public bodies serve their interests in accordance with the law.

 But there is still more work to be done.
 Liberties’ rule of law report demonstrated that a genuine commitment to transparency is still missing in Europe, as evidenced by the attacks on critical voices from the media and civil society organisations and poor transparency of justice.
-Liberties report showed in particular how a hostile attitude towards the media in particular resulted in increased restrictions on access to public interest information.
+Liberties report showed how a hostile attitude towards the media in particular resulted in increased restrictions on access to public interest information.
 Access to sensitive information was restricted in several countries, including those with strong democracies: Belgium, Ireland, Italy, Hungary, the Netherlands, Poland, Slovenia and Spain.
 This makes the work of activists, journalists, civil rights defenders and watchdogs significantly more difficult.

 What is a freedom of information act?